Spousal Sponsorship Canada

 You cannot sponsor your spouse, partner, or child if you meet any of the following conditions:

-• You do not meet sponsor eligibility criteria explained above
+- You do not meet the sponsor eligibility criteria explained above

 Spousal Sponsorship Categories